nodejs/node/doc/api/fs.md

 * `callback` {Function}

 Tests a user's permissions for the file or directory specified by `path`.
-`mode` is an optional integer that specifies the accessibility checks to be performed.
+The `mode` argument is an optional integer that specifies the accessibility checks to be performed.
 The following constants define the possible values of `mode`.
 It is possible to create a mask consisting of the bitwise OR of two or more values.

 - `fs.constants.F_OK` - `path` is visible to the calling process.
 This is useful for determining if a file exists, but says nothing about `rwx` permissions.